akshaaatt/Swarogya/README.md

 - First start with installing python on your pc.
 - Then run command ```$ pip install virtualenv```.
 - Clone the repository https://github.com/akshaaatt/Swarogya-GDSC-Solution-Challenge-2021
+- Update the valid credentials for the files:
+1. firebase-sdk.json
+2. Swarogya-36675b238292.json
+3. config_file.json
 - Start the terminal in django directory and run commands in the following order.
 ```$ virtualenv env
 $ source env/bin/activate on linux/mac